Screen#

 brain.screen.draw_line(0, 0, 479, 239)

-The screen shows a thin diagonal line across the center, from the upper left corner to the lower right corner.
+A screenshot of the V5 Brain screen shows a thin diagonal line across the center, from the upper left corner to the lower right corner.

 draw_rectangle#